Consensys/doc.web3signer/docs/HowTo/Store-Keys-Vaults/Use-AWS.md

 key ID and region.

 Set the [`eth2 --aws-connection-cache-size`](../../Reference/CLI/CLI-Subcommands.md#aws-connection-cache-size) option to
-the maximum number of cacheable AWS Secrets Manager connections.
+the maximum number of AWS Secrets Manager connections to cache.
 The default is 1.